VCCRI/MetaDenovo/README.md

 * Check for message "Workflow MetaDenovo_workflow complete" in workflow log file for successful completion of the workflow.

+* It should take less than 1 hour to run DEMO data.

 * The demo workflow should produce following output files under call-consensusDNM_snv and call-consensusDNM_indel sub-directories in the MetaDenovo_workflow sub-directory :-

   For de novo SNVs : ALL_dnSNP.txt, MetaDenovo_four_callers_SNP.txt, MetaDenovo_three_callers_SNP.txt, MetaDenovo_two_callers_SNP.txt and MetaDenovo_one_callers_SNP.txt